Contact: Dr. Khalid Lodhi

 Many Universities offer degrees called "Forensic" at both Bachelor and Master level.
-The programs train students in the interactions between an academic specialty and the legal system through; forensic biology, forensic anthropology, forensic psychology, forensic chemistry and forensic in computer science.
+The programs train students in the interactions between an academic specialty and the legal system through, forensic biology, forensic anthropology, forensic psychology, forensic chemistry and forensic in computer science.
 A graduate program is for the students that want to become a technical leader, supervisor or director of a forensic laboratory.
-An undergraduate program of four years is for the student who want to become a laboratory practitioner, or an investigator.
+An undergraduate program of four years is for the student who wants to become a laboratory practitioner, or an investigator.

 Definitely not!
-They differ in focus depending on their area of specialization, and they differ in competence. some programs are little more than loose grouping of courses that any student would take, whereas other programs are very focused with specialized courses taught by practitioners in forensic science
+They differ in focus depending on their area of specialization, and they differ in competence.
+Some programs are little more than loose grouping of courses that any student would take: whereas other programs are very focused with specialized courses taught by practitioners in forensic science

-Many forensic scientists work in forensic crime laboratories; in united states, there are more than 4000 crime laboratories, administered by federal, state, or local government or privet sector.
+Many forensic scientists work in forensic crime laboratories; in united states, there are more than 4000 crime laboratories, administered by federal, state, or local government or private sector.
 Most crime laboratories employ scientists in the areas of forensic chemistry, forensic biology; mainly for DNA serology, and criminalistics; fingerprints, questioned documents, firearms and tool marks.

 In order to become a forensic scientist, one must become well grounded in the sciences that are important to the discipline.
 For example, a forensic pathologist must be educated in medicine and pathology.
 A forensic entomologist must be educated in the biological sciences and entomology.

-After obtaining strong science background, it is best to specialize in one of the forensic science areas which is most interesting.
+After obtaining a strong science background, it is best to specialize in one of the forensic science areas which is most interesting.
 You may go to medical school to become a forensic pathologist.
-You may go to the graduate school to obtain a master or PhD Degree in engineering to a forensic engineer.
+You may go to the graduate school to obtain a master or PhD Degree in engineering to become a forensic engineer.
 To prepare for a career in crime laboratories, it is recommended that you pursue a master's degree in forensic science.

 A list of Forensic science programs worldwide can be found in the American Academy of Forensic Science web site.
-There are many programs at the Bachelor's and Master's level, and a few in Ph.D. program level. you should visit the school that you are interested in, and find more details about the program and discus your goals with the faculty or administrators before you make any decision.
+There are many programs at the Bachelor's and Master's level, and a few in Ph.D. program level.
+You should visit the school that you are interested in, and find more details about the program and discuss your goals with the faculty or administrators before you make any decision.